DiscordBM/DiscordBM/README.md

 * Abstractions for easier testability.

 ## Showcase
-Vapor community's [Penny bot](https://github.com/vapor/penny-bot) serves as a good example of [utilizing this library](https://github.com/vapor/penny-bot/blob/main/CODE/Sources/PennyBOT/DiscordFactory.swift#L1).
+Vapor community's [Penny bot](https://github.com/vapor/penny-bot) serves as a good example of [utilizing this library](https://github.com/vapor/penny-bot/blob/main/Sources/Penny/DiscordFactory.swift#L1).

-* Penny's primary purpose is to give coins to the helpful members of the Vapor community.
-* She also pings members for their specified keywords (similar to Slackbot).
-* And notifies everyone of Swift's evolution proposals.

 ## How To Use